node-unicode/node-unicode-data/templates/README.md

 # Unicode v<%= version %> data

 JavaScript-compatible Unicode data for use in Node.js.
-Included: arrays of code points, arrays of symbols, and regular expressions for Unicode v<%= version %>’s categories, scripts, blocks, and properties.
+Included: arrays of code points, arrays of symbols, and regular expressions for Unicode v<%= version %>’s categories, scripts, blocks, and properties, as well as bidi mirroring and case folding data.

+Looking to build a JavaScript-compatible regular expression based on this data?
+[Use Regenerate.](http://mths.be/regenerate)

 The data files in this module are generated as part of the [node-unicode-data](http://mths.be/node-unicode-data) project.